tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/开发指南/读写分离_intl_en.md

-TDSQL instances support read-write separation in the following modes:
+TDSQL for MySQL instances support read-write separation in the following modes:
 - Global read-write separation: the proxy enables the syntax parsing configuration to filter out SELECT read requests and send them directly to the secondary server by default.

 - A comment flag such as `/*slave*/` can be added to send specified SQL statements to the secondary server.